 Rural Students Entry Scheme

-All local applicants who wish to be admitted to the Bachelor of Animal and Veterinary Bioscience or the Bachelor of Veterinary Science must lodge an application with UAC.
-To apply for the rural entry scheme, an additional application form must also be submitted to the Faculty of Veterinary Science by Friday, January 4, 2013.
+All local applicants who wish to be admitted to the Bachelor of Animal and Veterinary Bioscience or the Bachelor of Veterinary Biology/Doctor of Veterinary Medicine must lodge an application with UAC.
+To apply for the rural entry scheme, an additional application form must also be submitted to the Faculty of Veterinary Science by Wednesday, January 6, 2016.

-Criteria for admission to the BVSc and the BAnVetBioSc under the Rural Students Entry Scheme
+Criteria for admission to the BVetBiol/DVM and the BAnVetBioSc under the Rural Students Entry Scheme

 Current NSW HSC or interstate equivalent applicants may be eligible for one of a limited number a places under the Faculty of Veterinary Science Rural Students Entry Scheme if they meet all the following criteria.